shershen08/words-learner-python/README.md

  ### Description in jupyter

  To run use `jupyter notebook` when in the project folder.
 And the open a `word_reader.ipynb` file.

+ ### Vocabulary reading

+ Now you can generate one file to repeat all your vocabulary pairs.
+May be handy to dowonload and listen latr on you mobile device.
+Use `-vocfile` option for that.

+ The "ding" sound is by [Kastenfrosch](https://www.freesound.org/people/Kastenfrosch/sounds/162464/).

  ### License